 Keep reading to learn more about the best ways to protect your ears.

 Do you like horses?
 If yes, horses are calm.
 Horses are domestic animals in the equine family.
 Relaxed, friendly and known for racing events.
 They are sensitive to noise and need ear protection when racing.

 When there are events on the racecourse, the noise from the spectators is very high.
 Thus distracting the horse from concentrating.
 In extreme noise, the equine can kill you when riding because of sensitivity.

-For safety purposes, use ear protection for horses.
+For safety, use ear protection for horses.
 Earplugs should be comfortable on the ears.
-They filter noise helping the horse to stay focused.
+They filter noise, helping the horse to stay focused.
 The equine has a high hearing frequency ranging from 1000 hertz to 16000 hertz.
 Hearing ability deteriorates with the age of the horse.

 Though known for ear protection, earplugs are also used to calm the horse when racing.
 They are of foam material, which is very comfortable and doesn’t slip when running.
 Even when training, it’s good to try out ear protection to let it get used to them.

 Equine ears rotate to where the voice is coming from.
 So the earplugs should not distract ear movement.
-Again they should be fitting and not itchy when placed inside the ear, .
-It’s worth noting that earplugs help your horse hear normal noise while reducing loud noises
+Again, they should fit and not be itchy when placed inside the ear.
+It’s worth noting that earplugs help your horse hear normal noise while reducing loud noises.

 There are different types of ear protection devices for horses.
 They differ with the level of comfort and material.